SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

         label: "virtual_1",
     }));
 ```
-    -   The production meter `production1` records a generation of electricity for a defined epoch.

 5.  **Sealing the Balances:**
+    -   The balances for `production1` and `seller1` are sealed for the relevant epoch, ensuring no retrospective changes and finalizing the settlement.

 ```javascript
     result.rules.push(await eaf_node.call("balancing.seal",{
         assetId: 'production1',